 Delusion strikes us all, sometimes in the form of the emotion of hope, for better or worse.
 We hope that we are, and we hope that we can become.

-But, Aesop reminds us again, as he did with the Envious Frog [2], to stay rational to “know thyself,” as Socrates would say later.
+But, Aesop reminds us again, as he did with the Envious Frog [2], to understand vice as motivation and to stay rational to “know thyself,” as Socrates would say later.

 Aesop suggests a common flaw in our self-assessment; that is, to know only our strengths.
 It is easy and feels good to compliment ourselves, not so good in the moment to criticize ourselves.